gross-hall/gross-hall.github.io/_pages/about.md

 Put your address / P.O. box / other info right below your picture.
 You can also disable any of these elements by editing `profile` property of the YAML header of your `_pages/about.md`.
 Edit `_bibliography/papers.bib` and Jekyll will render your [publications page](/al-folio/publications/) automatically.

 Link to your social media connections, too.
 This theme is set up to use [Font Awesome icons](https://fontawesome.com/) and [Academicons](https://jpswalsh.github.io/academicons/), like the ones below.
 Add your Facebook, Twitter, LinkedIn, Google Scholar, or just disable all of them.

+Christ D. Richmond is a Professor in Duke ECE where he is Director of the Signals, Information, Inference, and Learning Group.
+He is a Fellow of the IEEE and an internationally recognized expert in adaptive array processing with application toradar, sonar, and communications.
+Prior to joining Duke University, he was a Professor in ECEE at Arizona State University.
+Before that, he was a Senior Staff atMIT Lincoln Laboratory in the Advanced Sensor Techniques Group where his research involved the development and analysis of adaptive algorithms for detectionand parameter estimation, performance bounding for radar/sonar, communications,and passive RF geolocation systems.